micromouseonline/ported-micromouse/readme.md

 In its current state, the mouse firmware compiles to about 20k flash and 1200 bytes RAM.
 It could be reduced by removing a bunch of test and user interface code but there seems little point.
 Note that, if you build a mouse with the more common ATMega328, it has only 2k RAM compared to the 2.5k available on the ATMega32u4.

+**BUILDING**

+The repository is the complete Eclipse project folder.
+You should be able to clone the repo and import it directly into a Sloeber-Eclipse workspace and build it.
+It should also be possible to import the repository directly via git.
+Another possibility is to clone the repo into your filesystem and then import it as a project without copying the files into the eclipse workspace.
+That said, Eclipse can be picky and it may be easier to create a new, empty project and then copy the files into that.
+Whatever works for you.

+_NOTE_ that the hardware in the MMKIT mouse is an ATMEGA32u4.
+This has more pins and more RAM than the ATMEGA328 in a standard Arduino Uno so porting to something like an Arduino Mini might be tricky.

 **FEEDBACK**

 You can find out a lot about micromouse robots and their development at my web site **[www.micromouseonline.com](www.micromouseonline.com)**.
 Have a good look there before posing any questions.
 Chances are you can find the answer somewhere on the site.
 Over the years, as I worked out how to do stuff, I wrote it up there as a permanent record to help others.